Quand on l'a tiré à la carabine as translated in 'The Little Prince' |

 The greatest variety is found in the 'instrument'.

 The semantics of gun types is rather confusing.
-Rather than try and go into a lot of detail, I'd like to use the Wikipedia and its linguistic cross-referencing to see what the equivalents are:
+Using Wikipedia and its linguistic cross-referencing:

 步枪 bùqiāng 'walking gun' Also: 來福槍 láifú-qiāng 'laifu-gun' |

-Since the carabine referred to by Saint Exupéry is used to shoot birds, it is presumably a hunting rifle, not a military rifle.
-In that sense, the use of the translation 卡宾枪 kǎbīn-qiāng by several Chinese translators appears to be somewhat off the mark, an example of being misled by the form of the word without truly considering its meaning.
+Since the carabine referred to by Saint Exupéry is used to shoot birds, it is presumably a hunting weapon, not a military one.
+In that sense, the use of the translation 卡宾枪 kǎbīn-qiāng by several Chinese translators is off the mark.
+This is a cautionary example against being misled by form without considering meaning.

 All of the verbs used in this phrase are resultatives.
 In resultatives, the first verb indicates the action, the second indicates the result (see Resultative Complements and The Complement of Result).
 For the most common form, 擊中 jízhòng / 击中 jīzhòng, the main verb is 擊 jí or 击 jī 'to hit, attack'. 中 zhòng 'strike, be on target, hit' is the resultative.
 Similarly for the other verbs.

-2. Use of the verb the verb 中 zhòng 'be hit by', which is passive in meaning but not in form.
-This second sentence pattern is more classically Chinese in its structure.
-It is used by 14 translators.
+TYPE 2.
+Use of the verb 中 zhòng 'be hit by'.
+This is passive in meaning but not in form.
+This sentence pattern is classically Chinese in its structure.
+It is used by 17 translators.
+Translators from the French use it more often (11 instances) those from the English (5 instances).
+There is one translation source unknown.

-This is a much more concise and elegant way of translating the clause.
+中 zhòng is a concise and elegant way of translating the clause.
 The actual occurrences are:

-In the first two expressions, 中弹 zhòngdàn and 中枪 zhòngqiāng appear to be single words, but the difficulty of deciding what a word is in Chinese is demonstrated by the last two examples, where the verb 中 zhòng splits off and stands alone as an independent word.
+In the first two, 中弹 zhòngdàn and 中枪 zhòngqiāng appear to be single words, but the last two examples show how hard it is to identify words in Chinese.
+In these examples, the verb 中 zhòng appears to stand alone as an independent word.

-A good number (but by no means all) of the translations that use 中弹 zhòngdàn or 中枪 zhòngqiāng use them in combination with two-character words such as 垂死 chuísǐ, 濒死 bīnsǐ, or 临死 línsǐ, all meaning 'on the verge of death'.
-They thus condense the French form qui meurt, quand on l'a tiré à la carabine into a succinct four-character expression meaning simply 'shot and dying', e.g. 中弹垂死 zhòngdàn chuísǐ.
+A good number (but not all) of the translations with 中弹 zhòngdàn or 中枪 zhòngqiāng use it in combination with 垂死 chuísǐ, 濒死 bīnsǐ, or 临死 línsǐ, all meaning 'on the verge of death'.
+This condenses the French form qui meurt, quand on l'a tiré à la carabine into a succinct four-character expression meaning simply 'shot and dying', e.g. 中弹垂死 zhòngdàn chuísǐ.

-3. Receive a wound: The third sentence pattern is used by only four translators.
+TYPE 3.
+Receive a wound: The third sentence pattern is used by only five translators, four translating from the French, one from the English.
 It involves expressions meaning 'receive a gun wound' or 'receive a gun shot':

-Below is a list of translations of the clause quand on l'a tiré à la carabine.
+For reference, the following is a list of translations of quand on l'a tiré à la carabine.